-The Board began to receive a growing number of informal service complaints near the beginning of winter.
-Shippers and shipper organizations from several different commodity groups including agricultural, coal, chemical - reached out to the Board, typically through our Office of Public Assistance, Governmental Affairs and Compliance ("OPAGAC") - the "eyes and ears" of the agency.
+Near the beginning of winter, the Board began to receive a growing number of informal service complaints.
+Shippers from various commodity groups - agricultural, coal, chemical, and others - reached out to the agency, typically through our Office of Public Assistance, Governmental Affairs and Compliance ("OPAGAC") - the "eyes and ears" of the Board.
 Their reports included the inability to obtain empty railcars; lost production and potential shut-down scenarios due to delayed delivery of critical raw materials; lost business from severe logistical constraints; and, costly diversion of freight to other modes.
-Moreover, the operating metrics we always monitor began to show troubling trend lines on train speeds and terminal dwell, particularly on CP and the northern segments of BNSF.
+Moreover, operating metrics that we always monitor began to show troubling trends on train speeds and terminal dwell, particularly on Canadian Pacific and the northern segments of BNSF Railway.

-As the service issues increased, OPAGAC, particularly the staff of our Rail Customer & Public Assistance ("RCPA") program, worked behind the scenes with shippers and railroad contacts to resolve individual service issues and to mitigate disputes.
-RCPA held weekly service calls with CP and BNSF, regular calls with operating personnel from other carriers, and conference calls with shipper organizations.
+As service issues proliferated, OPAGAC, particularly the staff of our Rail Customer and Public Assistance ("RCPA") program, worked behind the scenes with shippers and railroads to resolve individual service issues.
+RCPA initiated weekly service calls with CP and BNSF, regular calls with operating personnel from other carriers, and conference calls with shipper organizations.
 It also intensified its monitoring of rail performance measures.
-Through diligent and aggressive efforts, OPAGAC assisted in averting shut-down scenarios for several chemical and coal shippers, and worked to improve the movement of grain shipments.
-OPAGAC also had meetings in Fargo, ND with dozens of shippers from several states (and with BNSF and CP) to better understand the service issues.
-OPAGAC is planning additional field meetings in other impacted areas in the near future.
+Additionally, OPAGAC held meetings in Fargo, ND with dozens of shippers from several states to better understand their service issues.

-In the face of increasingly dire reports, the Board Members also increased communications with carriers.
-Vice Chairman Begeman and I sent a joint letter to the chief executives of CP and BNSF, the carriers experiencing the most severe service disruptions.
+In the face of increasingly dire reports, the Board Members amplified communications with railroads.
+Vice Chairman Begeman and I sent a joint letter to the chief executives of CP and BNSF, the railroads experiencing the most severe service disruptions.
 We asked for detailed information relating to the causes of the problems and the plans for service recovery.
-We also requested immediate in-person meetings with senior level executives, so that we could personally convey our concerns and gain a better understanding of remedial efforts.
+We requested immediate in-person meetings with senior level executives, so that we could personally convey our concerns and gain a better understanding of remedial measures.
 These meetings were held at STB headquarters in mid-February and early March.
-Shortly thereafter, WCTL filed a petition explaining that service was declining significantly for coal traffic and asking the Board to commence a formal investigation.

-Following WCTL's petition, and in response to the looming service crisis, the Board announced and held a hearing on April 10th in Washington, DC to receive comments from railroad and shipper speakers.
+The Board announced and held a hearing on April 10th in Washington, DC to receive comments from railroad and shipper speakers.
 From my perspective, there were four key goals: (1) to better understand the nature and extent of service issues across the network; (2) to have the carriers present their plans to restore the network to normal operating conditions; (3) to hear from shippers about their difficulties and their perspective on the proposed solutions; and, (4) to make sure that the flow of information among our stakeholders improved.
-At the hearing, we heard from 9 separate panels, comprising over 40 speakers, including Senator Thune of South Dakota, FRA Administrator Joe Szabo, and South Dakota Secretary of Agriculture Lucas Lentsch.
-We also received written comments from over 25 parties.
+At the hearing, we heard from 9 separate panels, comprising over 40 speakers, including Senator Thune of South Dakota.
+Additionally, we received written comments from over 25 parties.

-On April 15, as a result of what we heard at the hearing, the Board issued an order directing CP and BNSF to provide plans to ensure fertilizer delivery in time for the spring planting season.
-The carriers are providing data on an ongoing basis with regard to these movements.
-In that decision, the Board indicated that it continues to monitor service issues and is considering further action.
-We obviously only want to take actions that will improve, rather than exacerbate, the situation, and doing that takes careful consideration.
+On April 15, the Board issued an order directing CP and BNSF to provide plans to ensure fertilizer delivery in time for the spring planting season.
+Both carriers are providing data on an ongoing basis with regard to these movements.
+Additionally, RCPA representatives have held informal meetings with shippers and other interested parties in Sioux Falls, SD and Bloomington, MN, and will host another meeting in Montana, in June.
+RCPA representatives are also here today.